Skip to main content

 Decorator argumentsโ€‹

-• The loader_file_format parameter on the destination decorator defines in which format files are stored in the load package before being sent to the destination function.
+• The loader_file_format parameter on the destination decorator defines the format in which files are stored in the load package before being sent to the destination function.
 This can be jsonl or parquet.

 • The name parameter on the destination decorator defines the name of the destination that gets created by the destination decorator.